alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 I sincerely hope that we spring to action before the situation is too severe.

 I strongly believe that we should _immediately_:

+* laugh out of office any policitians that minimize or outright deny climate change,
 * switch to low-carbon energy sources,
 * start building nuclear power stations right away,
 * electrify transport urgently and switch to low-emissions construction techniques,